pyxtal.db module

 Parameters:

-• tol (float) – tolerance in angstrom for symmetry detection
+• tol (float) – Tolerance in Angstroms for symmetry detection.
+Default is 1e-3

 Add new xtal to the given db

-Check if the input xtal already exists in the db
+Check if the input crystal structure already exists in the database.

 Parameters:

-• same_group (bool) – keep the same group or not
+• same_group (bool) – Whether to only compare structures with same space group

 check_overlap(reference_db, etol=0.002, verbose=True)[source]